-We’re all brainwashed, literally, and it started before we could even talk, when our parents first negated and violated our wills, and sometimes our rights and bodies, “for your own good”.
-The fact that we think it “built character” and “toughened us up” doesn’t vindicate it anymore than Stockholm syndrome vindicates a victim’s abduction.
+We’re all brainwashed, literally, and it started before we could even talk, when our parents first negated and violated our wills, and sometimes our rights and bodies, ‘for your own good’.
+The fact that we think it ‘built character’ and ‘toughened us up’ doesn’t vindicate it anymore than Stockholm syndrome vindicates a victim’s abduction.

-What’s more, consider this: If your thinking about authority were stellar, then things in the world as they are now are already as good as they’ll likely ever get — with token improvements to keep us pacified as long as possible, of course — because our present conditions are nothing if not the cumulative results of exercising authority.
+What’s more, consider this: If your thinking about authority were robust and pristine, then things in the world as they are now would already be as good as they’ll likely ever get — along with token improvements to keep us pacified as long as possible, of course — because our present conditions are nothing if not the cumulative result of exercising authority.

-What we see — poverty, disease, classism, slavery, obscene wealth disparity, exploitation of the bodies and lands of all but a privileged few — are the real results of authority as it actually works, results we would have expected if we had not been lied to, results that have been stubbornly consistent for over ten thousand years since the advent of so-called “civilization”.
+What we see — poverty, disease, classism, slavery, obscene wealth disparity, exploitation of the bodies and lands of all but a privileged few — are the real results of authority as it actually works, results we would have expected if we had not been lied to, results that have been stubbornly consistent for over ten thousand years since the advent of so-called ‘civilization’.

 Pro-authority arguments spit against a mountain of authority-damning evidence so high it renders them moot if not ridiculous.
 But that’s exactly what authority was designed for: To make false, ridiculous arguments convincing enough to get us digging, believing we’re going to move a mountain, while authorities profit all the way — until someone notices the lorries dumping our hard-dug loads back onto the mountaintop and wakes up to the fact that the authorities never wanted the mountain moved.
-They just wanted to keep our backs breaking and our shovels digging so they’d stay flush in bling, Gulf Streams, private islands and Kobe steaks.
+They just wanted to keep our backs breaking and our shovels digging so they’d stay flush in bling, Gulf Streams, private islands, and Kobe steaks.

 What little progress we’ve made has been agonizingly slow — while most of Earth’s creatures, including us, continue suffering torturous living deaths, many on their ways to extermination one species after another.
-“Progress” like that isn’t one of the blessings we should be counting when in fact authorities have deliberately retarded progress to keep us under thumb — we, their peers in every way except the privilege of authority — so that they can maintain their death grips and fatten themselves by the slaughter.
+‘Progress’ like that isn’t one of the blessings we should be counting when in fact authorities have deliberately retarded progress to keep us under thumb — we, their peers in every way except the privilege of authority — so that they can maintain their death grips and fatten themselves by the slaughter.

 Having done what authority did not do and did not want to do, we’ll have proven we can do without it.
 And, having achieved a much better world cooperatively, in solidarity with each other as peers, we will have burned and buried, finally, the putrid lie that we needed someone to tell us what to do and how to do it.